ipfabric/docs/docs/System_Administration/increase_disk_space.md

 Starting with version `5.0.0`, the IP Fabric appliance deploys as a single hard disk installation instead of two disk volumes.

-Starting with versions `7.3.23` and `7.5.11`, new installations utilise the GPT disk partitioning scheme, while older versions and all pre-existing installations utilise the MBR partitioning scheme.
+Starting with versions `7.3.23` and `7.5.11`, all new installations utilize the GPT disk partitioning scheme, while older versions and all pre-existing installations utilise the MBR partitioning scheme.